cosimobarbato/simple-wp-theme/README.md

 # simple-wp-theme
-Created a simple WordPress blog theme
+Completed Udemy tutorial on creating a simple blog theme.